yeKo09/Pygame-SpaceInvaders/README.md

 - Pygame 1.9 or above
 - Arrow keys to move
 - Space key to shoot
-to run and play this game.
+\nto run and play this game.

 ## Credits for the assets
 Spike: "Icon made by Freepik from www.flaticon.com"